vtavernier/vtavernier.github.io/content/posts/git-is-your-friend-part-1.md

  D---E---F---G---H master
 ```

-Thus, by thinking as commits as sets of changes instead of versions we can view the history of a repository as a log of
+Thus, by thinking of commits as sets of changes instead of versions we can view the history of a repository as a log of
 what was changed over time, instead of just a series of snapshots taken at random times.
 Which brings us to the next
 question.